Jishwuh/JishBot-Twitch/README.md

 ### Twitch token scopes (important)
 - You can use:
   - One token for everything (put in `TWITCH_BOT_TOKEN`) that has scopes `channel:manage:broadcast` + `chat:read` + `chat:edit`, and belongs to the broadcaster.
-  - Or two tokens: `TWITCH_BOT_TOKEN` for chat (chat:read/chat:edit) and `TWITCH_BROADCASTER_TOKEN` for `!game/!title` (channel:manage:broadcast) belonging to the broadcaster.
+  - Or two tokens: `TWITCH_BOT_TOKEN` for chat (chat:read/chat:edit) and `TWITCH_BROADCASTER_TOKEN` for broadcast actions (game/title/poll/prediction).
+- If you use polls/predictions, add scopes `channel:manage:polls` and `channel:manage:predictions` (ideally on the broadcaster token).
 - Keep the `oauth:` prefix in env values. `TWITCH_BROADCASTER_ID` can be set if the broadcaster differs from the bot.

 ## 🖥️ Dashboard
 - Go to `http://localhost:8000/login`, enter `WEB_SECRET_KEY`, then manage at `/dashboard`.
-- Features: channel picker, create/edit/delete commands, timers, filters, link protection, giveaways.
+- Features: channel picker, create/edit/delete commands, timers, filters, link protection, giveaways, Discord live notifications (with test button).
-- Discord: add a webhook URL per channel; bot polls Twitch (~120s) and sends a single live notification when you go live.
 - API (JSON) uses header `X-Auth-Token: <WEB_SECRET_KEY>`:
   - `GET /health`
   - `GET/POST/DELETE /api/commands/{channel}`